olebole/irafdoc/doc/imcoords.ccmap.rst

   Additional information on the IRAF world coordinate systems can be found in the help pages for the WCSEDIT and WCRESET tasks.
-  Detailed documentation for the IRAF world coordinate system interface MWCS can be found in the file <tt>"iraf$sys/mwcs/MWCS.hlp"</tt>.
-This file can be formatted and printed with the command <tt>"help iraf$sys/mwcs/MWCS.hlp fi+ |
+  Detailed documentation for the IRAF world coordinate system interface MWCS can be found in the file <span style="font-family: monospace;">"iraf$sys/mwcs/MWCS.hlp"</span>.
+This file can be formatted and printed with the command <span style="font-family: monospace;">"help iraf$sys/mwcs/MWCS.hlp fi+ |
-  lprint"</tt>.
+  lprint"</span>.
   </p>
   <p>
-  Details of the FITS header world coordinate system interface can be found in the draft paper <tt>"World Coordinate Systems Representations Within the FITS Format"</tt> by Hanisch and Wells, available from the iraf anonymous ftp archive and the draft paper which supersedes it <tt>"Representations of Celestial Coordinates in FITS"</tt> by Greisen and Calabretta available from the NRAO anonymous ftp archives.
+  Details of the FITS header world coordinate system interface can be found in the draft paper <span style="font-family: monospace;">"World Coordinate Systems Representations Within the FITS Format"</span> by Hanisch and Wells, available from the iraf anonymous ftp archive and the draft paper which supersedes it <span style="font-family: monospace;">"Representations of Celestial Coordinates in FITS"</span> by Greisen and Calabretta available from the NRAO anonymous ftp archives.
   </p>
   <p>